HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 2. Building Advanced Circuits/section 2-3 Power Supply Design.md

 The most common filter configuration uses large electrolytic capacitors that charge during voltage peaks and discharge during valleys, filling in the gaps to create smoother DC.
 Inductors can also be used in filter circuits, resisting current changes and further smoothing the output.

+Think of filter capacitors like water towers in a municipal water system.
+During periods of high flow (voltage peaks), they fill up.
+During periods of low flow (voltage valleys), they release their stored energy to maintain pressure (voltage).
+The larger the capacitor, the more energy it can store and the smoother the output becomes.

 #### Safety: Bleeder Resistors

 When you turn off a power supply, those large filter capacitors can retain dangerous charges for minutes or even hours.
 This creates a serious shock hazard for anyone working on the equipment.